Edgefield County, South Carolina

 Edgefield County is a county located on the western border of the U.S. state of South Carolina.
 As of the 2020 census, its population was 25,657.
-Its county seat and largest municipality is Edgefield.
+Its county seat and largest community is Edgefield.
 The county was established on March 12, 1785.
 The Savannah River makes up part of the western border of Edgefield County; across the river lies the city of Augusta, Georgia.
 Edgefield is part of the Augusta-Richmond County, GA-SC Metropolitan Statistical Area.

 History

 The origin of the name Edgefield is unclear; the South Carolina State Library's information on the county's history suggests that the name "is usually described as 'fanciful.'"
 There is a village named Edgefield in Norfolk, England.

 Edgefield District was created in 1785, and it is bordered on the west by the Savannah River.
 It was formed from the southern section of the former Ninety-Six District when it was divided into smaller districts or counties by an act of the state legislature.
 Parts of the district were later used in the formation of other neighboring counties, specifically: